ctrlplusb/react-universally/README.md

 ## NOTE

 A significant update is being prepared in the [`next`](https://github.com/ctrlplusb/react-universally/tree/next) branch.
-It contains a lot of significant improvements and is not far off from being ready.
+It contains a lot of improvements and is not far off from being ready.
 If you are considering on using this project as a base for your own work I would consider that you monitor this project and use the next version as soon as it is published to the master branch.

 ---